Chapter 13: Travelers

 She smiled.
 “That I’m heeding J’shua’s call and doing what I can.
 Not every person serves the God of Truth by wielding a sword or spreading his words.
 You can, if that is still your wish.
 Or, you could join Licht Gegen, like me.
 It has been slow going, for I could not pursue my goals boldly.
-It required caution, guile, and even some deception.
+It required caution and guile.
 The role of Tomas is not merely a cover.
 It has become real.
 As him, I own businesses that I run and must keep profitable.
 I employ more people than you’d believe.”

 “You own businesses… plural?”

 “It didn’t start out that way.
 And there are many things you could do for me, posing in roles from clerk to rich merchant.”

 “I…” He shook his head.
 “Why not give it up?
 Have someone else run them.
 Find Sarah.
 She’s still missing, isn’t she?”

 “The contacts I’ve built up give me a greater chance of finding your sister.
 I cannot let them go.
 I will find her, no matter the cost or how long it takes.
 If that means being Tomas, so be it.
 If it means working with Licht Gegen, so be it.
 Yet, seeking your sister is not all that I’m doing.
 It’s complex beyond imagining.
 But, to give you an idea, I know far more about what is happening in Lorness and High Castle than anyone but a Royal Minister.
 There are one or two of them working quietly with us.
 I’ve been shocked to speak to them and find myself the better informed.”

 “It seems I have a gift for this.
 But, even with the networks that have been established, we are still piecing things together, still trying to identify the key culprits.
 I think Gaelib Melazera is one of them.
 But cannot prove it, yet.”

 “I… I’d never have… that is…” David looked down, shaking his head.